caiyongmin/graphql-basedon-restful/README.md

 # GraphQL-Basedon-RESTful

-showcase about GraphQL server based on RESTful API server with focus on easy setup, performance and great developer experience.
-See [this article](https://zhuanlan.zhihu.com/p/78962152) for more information.
+Showcase about GraphQL server based on RESTful API server with focus on easy setup, performance and great developer experience. see [this article](https://zhuanlan.zhihu.com/p/78962152) for more information.

 ## Run